 self.display_list = []

-Check it out: your browser is now using fancy tree-based layout!
+Check it out: our browser is now using fancy tree-based layout!
 I recommend pausing to test and debug.
 Tree-based layout is powerful but complex, and we’re about to add more features.
 Stable foundations make for comfortable houses.

 Browsers use the layout tree a lot,For example, in Chapter 7, we’ll use the size and position of each link to figure out which one the user clicked on. and one simple and visually compelling use case is drawing backgrounds.